 Short-Lived Feature Branches

-This branching model was facilitated with the advent of very lightweight branching that came with Git and Mercurial in the mid-2000’s.
+This branching model was facilitated with the advent of very lightweight branching that came with Git and Mercurial in the mid-2000’s, though there is evidence that Google were effectively doing the same in their Monorepo for some years before.

 Either as branching directly off master, or in a fork of the whole repository.
 These branches are destined to come back as “pull requests” into the master/trunk.